obnam-mirror/obnam2/obnam.md

 scenarios start a fresh, empty chunk server, and do some operations on it, and verify the results, and finally terminate the server.

-### Chunk management
+### Chunk management happy path

-This scenario verifies that a chunk can be uploaded and then retrieved, with its metadata, and then deleted.
-The chunk server has an API with just one endpoint, `/chunks`, and accepts the the POST, GET, and DELETE operations on it.

-To create a chunk, we use POST.
-We remember the identifier so we can retrieve the chunk later.
+We must be able to create a new chunk.

 ~~~scenario
 given a chunk server